 Frequently Asked Questions

-What is the difference between Delta Sigma Pi and the other professional fraternities on campus?
+What is the difference between professional fraternities and social fraternities?

-Delta Sigma Pi is the longest standing professional fraternity on GVSU's campus.
-This chapter was assisted in the development of John Reifel, who now serves as the Dean of the Seidman College of Business.
-In result, Delta Sigma Pi has a strong presence on campus and a large alumni network.
-Many brothers of the Lambda Xi chapter have gone on to work in Grand Rapids and all over the world and make for excellent networking connections.
+Delta Sigma Pi is the longest standing professional fraternity at Grand Valley State University.
+Our Lambda Xi chapter was established in part by John Reifel, who now serves as the Dean of the Seidman College of Business.
+We are widely recognized on campus and the Grand Rapids community as a whole.
+Many of our alumni have started careers in Grand Rapids and moved all over the world; giving us networking opportunities worldwide.

 What are the requirements to join?